not2much/ai/README.md

 If they do it for $100, can you do it for a cent?

-For example, say  wants an AI to watch and help their people do their work.
+For example, say someone  wants an AI to watch and help their people do their work.

 Do you: